iTwin/bis-schemas/Domains/2-DisciplinePhysical/Piping/PipeworkPhysical.remarks.md

 `PipingPort`s shall be associated with an instance of `PipingPortType` as its TypeDefinition via the `PipingPortIsOfType` relationship.

-_Invert Elevations_ at individual `PipingPort` instances can be computed as:
+_Crown and Invert Elevations_ at individual `PipingPort` instances can be computed as:

 ```
+CrownElevation at a PipingPort = (Parent_IPipingElement.Origin.z + PipingPort.LocalOrigin.z) + (PipingPort.PipingPortType.InnerDiameter / 2)

 InvertElevation at a PipingPort = (Parent_IPipingElement.Origin.z + PipingPort.LocalOrigin.z) - (PipingPort.PipingPortType.InnerDiameter / 2)
 ```